128technology/docs/docs/intro_installation_aws.md

 21. On the _Launch Status_ page, click **View Instances**.
 22. Record the instances IP address.
 23. Launch a command window prompt.
-24. Enter the IP address of the instance. **Result:** The interactive 128T Installer application launches.
+24. Enter the IP address of the instance. **Result:** The interactive SSR Installer application launches.
 25. When prompted by the installer, press the **Enter** key to select Begin.

-Follow the instructions as outlined in [Install the 128T Routing Software](#install-using-128t-installer)
+Follow the instructions as outlined in [Install the SSR Routing Software](#install-using-128t-installer)

-## Install 128T From Amazon Web Services Using ZTP
+## Install SSR From Amazon Web Services Using ZTP

 :::important
-Deploying a 128T router using Zero Touch Provisioning via tags is currently disabled.
+Deploying an SSR using Zero Touch Provisioning via tags is currently disabled.
 We are currently working on updating the AMIs in the marketplace to enable back the functionality.
 :::

-After installing a 128T conductor, you can use ZTP to install your 128 routers from Amazon Web Services.
+After installing the conductor, you can use ZTP to install your SSR routers from Amazon Web Services.

-### To install 128T from AWS using ZTP:
+### To install SSR from AWS using ZTP:

 1. Launch a web browser and navigate to [https://aws.amazon.com/](https://aws.amazon.com/).
 2. Login to AWS with your account.